Standing Row

 When to Use This Exercise

 The standing row works well in full-body and upper-body training sessions.
-It is a useful option at home with dumbbells or a band, and it pairs naturally with movements like the single arm row.
+It is a useful option at home with a resistance band, and it pairs naturally with movements like the single arm row.

-Start with controlled reps and focus on feeling the work through your back rather than simply moving the weight.
+Start with controlled reps and focus on feeling the work through your back rather than simply pulling harder on the band.

 Part of the optimal health library